Elder Law Long-Term Care / Medicaid Planning

 What happens if you are discharged from a hospital to a Long Term Care or Rehabilitation facility?

-• Average of 22 days – Medicare will stop paying when they patient has recovered or if they stop improving.
-On average Medicare only authorizes payment for 22 days
+- Average of 22 days – Medicare coverage ends when the patient has either fully recovered or is no longer showing improvement.
+On average, Medicare typically authorizes payment for a maximum of 22 days.

 Limit On Services –